Bostonians Have Mixed Reactions To Bulger's Arrest

 TOVIA SMITH: I'm Tovia Smith in South Boston, Whitey Bulger's old stomping grounds, where many Southie residents still can't believe that Bulger was finally caught.

-Ms. JEAN O'BRIEN: It's about time.
+JEAN O: It's about time.
 The guy has got to face justice, you know, and pay for his crimes.

 SMITH: Forty-five-year-old Jean O'Brien was walking by the Southie liquor store that was a nexus for Whitey Bulger's Winter Hill Gang back in the day.
 Born and raised here, O'Brien grew up on the lore and the gore of Whitey's alleged escapades.
 She recalls the day she came home from work to find a tent set up across the street from her house with a big excavation project going on.
 She was told it was connected to an investigation of Bulger.